hyp3r5pace/crowdfunding-platform-avalanche/README.md

 pragma solidity >=0.8.0 <0.9.0;

 contract crowdfunding {
 }
 ```

-Let's define the structures and enums that will be required to define states.
+Let's define the structures and enums that are required to define states.
 We will make two enums **Category**, which can have four values representing the category to which the project belongs, and the other enum **RefundPolicy**, it can have two values:
-* *REFUNDABLE*:- This type represent that on failing to achieve the goal amount within the specified duration, all the raised funds will be returned to contributors.
+* *REFUNDABLE*:- This type of project returns the amount funded by the contributor when the project fails to achieve the goal amount within the duration.
-* *NONREFUNDABLE*:- For this type of project, creator can claim the amount even if the goal is not achieved.
+* *NONREFUNDABLE*:- For this type of project, the creator can claim the amount even if it doesn't achieve the funding goal.

-Next, we declare our structures, we will create three  **Project**, **ProjectMetadata** and **Funded**.
+Next, we declare our structures, we will create three  **Project**, **ProjectMetadata**, and **Funded**.

 ```solidity
 // The category values